Q-RAG: Long Context Multi-step Retrieval via Value-based Embedder Training: Related Work

 A different approach is to fine-tune the retriever itself using feedback from the LLM, as in RePlug~\citep{replug_shi2024}.
 This direction is most similar to ours, but RePlug did not address multi-step reasoning or use reinforcement learning in this setting.
 BeamRetriever~\citep{beam_retriever_zhang2024} achieves state-of-the-art results on short-context QA by training a reranker for BeamSearch-style planning.
 In contrast, Q-RAG trains the embedder with reinforcement learning, enabling faster inference and better scalability to long contexts through efficient vector similarity instead of transformer-based trajectory scoring.

-Extremely long-sequence processing is demonstrated by models that combine recurrence with Transformer architecture.
+Extremely long-sequence processing is demonstrated by models that combine recurrence with the Transformer architecture.
 The Mamba family of state space models~\citep{gu2024mambalineartimesequencemodeling} replaces attention with structured recurrent dynamics, offering linear-time scalability and strong performance on long sequences, though often at the cost of weaker in-context learning and less expressive token-to-token interaction compared to Transformer-based architectures.
 The Recurrent Memory Transformer (RMT)~\citep{rmt2022} introduces segment-level recurrence by passing memory tokens between fixed-size segments, enabling Q\&A on sequences up to 10M tokens.
-Titans~\citep{titans2024} frames recurrent memory training as a meta-learning problem, showing scaling beyond 2M tokens.
-Building on this idea, ATLAS~\citep{atlas2025} increases memory capacity, achieving better long-context performance than both RMT and Titans.
+Titans~\citep{titans2024} frames recurrent memory training as a meta-learning problem and uses surprise to prioritize information that should be retained over very long contexts, showing scaling beyond 2M tokens.
+Relatedly, MemUP~\citep{memup2022} used uncertainty to identify events that require long-term memory in recurrent models.
+Similar to Titans, ATLAS~\citep{atlas2025} increases memory capacity, achieving better long-context performance than both RMT and Titans.
 The Associative Recurrent Memory Transformer (ARMT)~\citep{armt2024} employs quasi-linear, associative attention in each layer and attains the best long-context scores among recurrent models.
 Our approach outperforms all of these models on contexts beyond 1M tokens while belonging to a different class of methods.

 LongRoPE2~\citep{longrope2_shang2025} tackles the positional encoding bottleneck, extending the effective context window of pre-trained LLMs to 128K tokens while retaining short-context performance through RoPE rescaling and mixed-window training.